Updated: Feb 16

 Most animal rescues even go as far as to provide post-adoption support to new adopters.

-The likelihood of a struggling pet owner having the skills and expertise needed to find their pet a loving forever home is very low.
+The likelihood of a struggling pet owner having that level of skills and expertise needed to find their pet a loving forever home is very low.

 Animals may be forced to remain in situations where they’re either neglected or abused.